keerthanaadireddy/mern-course-registration/README.md

 }

 ## 🚀 Future Improvements

-Add user authentication (JWT).
+- Add user authentication (JWT)
-Pagination and search for courses.
+- Implement pagination and search for courses
-Add tests for APIs and frontend components.
+- Add tests for APIs and frontend components